Hurry Sundown poster

 The inciting incident occurs at 18 minutes when Henry learns he needs the adjacent land owned by the Scott and Reeve families to complete his cannery deal.
 Both families refuse to sell their ancestral properties, threatening his plans..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 36 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Henry actively chooses to pursue legal challenges and manipulation to force the families off their land, enlisting corrupt local officials and exploiting racial prejudices in the legal system., moving from reaction to action.
+This indicates the protagonist's commitment to Henry actively chooses to pursue legal challenges and manipulation to force the families off their land, enlisting corrupt local officials and exploiting racial prejudices in the legal system., moving from reaction to action.

 At 72 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat A legal hearing goes against the families, and Henry appears to gain the upper hand through courtroom manipulation and judicial bias.
 The stakes escalate as violence becomes a real possibility., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.